sphinx-gallery/sphinx-gallery/doc/configuration.rst

 Sphinx-Gallery only supports one level of subfolder nesting in its gallery directories.
-For example our :ref:`examples-index`, has the parent gallery in `examples/` and the sub-gallery in `examples/no_output/`.
+For example our :ref:`examples-index`, has the parent gallery in `examples/` and the subsection (aka sub-gallery) in `examples/no_output/`.
 Further sub-folders are not supported.
 This might be a limitation for you.
 Or you might want to have separate galleries for different purposes; an examples gallery and a tutorials gallery.
 To do this set the Sphinx-Gallery configuration dictionary keys `examples_dirs` and `gallery_dirs` in your Sphinx ``conf.py`` file to be a list of directories::